 Q. Do we tip the crew, and if so, how much?

 A. Tipping is solely at your discretion.
-If you feel that our crew has done an outstanding job, a tip of $150 per person, per week is suggested.
+If you feel that our crew has done an outstanding job, a tip of $150 per guest, per week is suggested.
 You may charge your gratuity at the end of your cruise on a credit card.

 Q. What style and type of clothes will I need to pack?